Do not use headphones at high volumes for extended periods of time as doing so will result in permanent hearing damage. It is advised you keep volume

 What is burn in:

-Burn in is the phenomenon of dynamic driver headphones improving their sound over the first several hours of use, with reports of improvements occurring anywhere from 8 hours to 100 hours of burn in.
+What is burn in?
+Burn in is the idea that diaphragms of dynamic driver headphones may improve their sound over the first several hours of use, with reports of improvements occurring anywhere from 8 hours to 100 hours of burn in.

 Do I need to burn in my earphones/headphones: